 Sound pretty rough, right?

 But no worries, Tanjiro won’t be long alone on this journey and will meet some weird friends, powerful and normal.
-Besides that, he’ll get to fight with numerous amount of demons.
+Besides that, he’ll get to fight numerous amount of demons.

 Let’s move on with a game

 The Hinokami Chronicles covers only the first season of the Anime series and ends with the Mugen Train movie.
 The game is full of nice cut stories from Anime, which will help you to catch up on it if you haven’t got a chance to watch anime series, but let’s be honest, first who got to play the game are Kimetsu no Yaiba fans.